Reinoptland/reusable-comps/Goals.md

 Improvements wanted

 - Less props, but still supporting all the usecases
+- If the props are created, at least make it clear which props can be used
 - Maybe use CSS 🤷
-- If the props are created, at least make it clear which props can be used

 Approach

 - Use opening & closing tags with `props.children` for nesting content inside elements
+- `prop-types` to document which props exists
+- use `css-modules` we use props to apply classes (maybe conditionally)

 ## My approach